COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 === Health
-We need to be able to keep track of how many questions have been answered correctly and there are several ways to do this, however keeping in line with RPG games, the best way is through Hit Points (HP), which normally represent how much damage the player has taken [CHECK DEFINITION].
+We need to be able to keep track of how many questions have been answered correctly and there are several ways to do this, however keeping in line with RPG games, the best way is through Hit Points (HP), which normally represent how much damage the player has taken.
 Converting this to Q&A style combat, we can say that if the player answers a question correctly, the enemy takes damage, and if you answer a question wrong, the player character takes damage.

 There are multiple ways of representing HP, however we will be deciding between health bars and heart bars.

 ==== Health Bars

-A health bar is quite simply a bar to display health which is normally analogue.
+A health bar is simply a bar to display health which is normally analogue.
 We take an example from Guilty Gear Xrd, a fighting game released in 2014.
 As this health bar depletes it will "empty" towards the centre of the screen.

 #figure(
   image("Images/GGX1.png", width: 90%),